You hear it before men with dark triad traits get laid more.

 Here are some of their attractive traits:

-- Initial overload of whirlwind romance called “love bombing”, followed by emotional unavailability that leaves the victim desperate and need
+- Love bombing: Initial overload of whirlwind romance, followed by emotional unavailability that leaves the victim desperate and need

-A bold entrance can make the difference between a “slow burn”, boring seduction, and a whirlwind one that sweeps women off their feet.
+A bold entrance can make the difference between a boring seduction, and a whirlwind romance that sweeps women off their feet.

 Here is an example of a famous psychopath in movie history: Joe Pesci.